Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Naturcolor is a popular pregnancy-safe hair dye brand.

-They don’t use ammonia, parabens, and resorcinol in any of the colors.
+They don’t use ammonia, parabens, and resorcinol in any of the hair colors.

 Pregnant women find them pleasant to use as there are no strong odors, and the application takes only an hour or less.